 Therapy Dog in Training, Canine Good Citizen

 Koro is a Bernese Mountain Dog who is training to become a therapy dog.
 She already joins Carroll during virtual sessions.
-Koro hopes to meet clients in-person for session soon!
+Koro is now meeting with clients at our Leesburg office.

 Training includes successful completion of Puppy Kindergarten, Basic Obedience.
 Koro successfully passed her Canine Good Citizen June 1, 2022!